skythelimitdt/VBA-challenge/README.md

 # VBA-challenge
+I have quarterly results of multiple years of stock data.
+I will use VBA scripting to analyze stock market data.

+## Instructions
-We have quarterly results of multiple years of stock data.
-Our goal is to create a script that loops through all the stocks for each quarter and outputs the following information:
+My goal is to create a script that loops through all the stocks for each quarter and outputs the following information:

 - The ticker symbol
 - Quarterly change from the opening price at the beginning of a given quarter to the closing price at the end of that quarter